+FRST 1002-020

+The Urban City CRN: 81957

-FRST 1002-020 C. Jackson
+C. Jackson

-The Urban City MW 10:30 AM - 12:20 PM
+MW 10:30 AM - 12:20 PM

+offered on A/C campus

 The Urban City is an introductory course designed at unpacking urban stigmas of cities and in particular, Atlantic City.
 Through history, arts/culture, and community engagement, students will reflect on their relationship with the city and develop communication, critical thinking and intercultural skills.